adamzu/spotify-slack-bot/README.md

 * Python and Ruby (already included with OS X), `pip`, and `brew`.
 * A Slack Bot integration setup and its API Key.
 * A Slack channel dedicated to your playlist for the bot to broadcast messages when needed.
-* A Spotify Premium Account (You can't get a Spotify Developer Account without a non-Premium account)
+* A Spotify Premium Account (you can't get a Spotify Developer Account without a non-Premium account)
 * A Spotify application key

 ## Installing